-We warn you that many of the following bugs that look like fleas are disgusting.
-And appalling!
-Because fleas are tiny, insidious, wingless insects.
-They’re infamous bloodsuckers belonging to the order of true bugs (Hemiptera).
+Fleas are tiny, wingless insects and infamous bloodsuckers belonging to the order of true bugs (Hemiptera).
 There are around 2,500 species of fleas in the world.
-And they’re all nasty little critters!

 Terrifying.
 Isn’t it?